Anshigupta2109/Data-Analyst-Power-BI-Projects/README.md

 identify the specific products that drove the biggest gains and losses.

 **IPL Auction** This dashboard focuses on analysing players targeted by respective teams based on their recent form over the past three years (2021-2023) in both IPL and international formats.
 Players are categorized as toporder batters, finishers, pace bowlers, and all-rounders.

+**Global Superstore**  The Global Superstore Dataset contains a vast array of records, capturing sales, orders, and customer information from various regions and product categories.
+The data covers an extensive time period, providing insights into the retail business's performance and trends over time.